muhammadalhayani/muhammadalhayani/README.md

 ## Objective

-As an SOC L1 analyst, my mission is to protect organizations and individuals globally from cyber threats through the adept application of cutting-edge technologies and advanced methodologies.
+As a SOC L1 analyst, my mission is to protect organizations and individuals globally from cyber threats through the adept application of cutting-edge technologies and advanced methodologies.
 I am passionate about contributing to the global cybersecurity landscape, with a special commitment to the Arabic community, by bridging linguistic barriers and sharing my expertise.

 ## Tools